pawarchetan/auction-app/README.md

 #### Feature details :
 * To create or attach a bid, you must have created product (Real estate entity), auction with target price and reserve price.
-* Bid response will be **BID_PLACED (if bid placed successfully)** or **FINAL_BID (if bid meets target price).**
+* Bid response will be `BID_PLACED (if bid placed successfully)` or `FINAL_BID (if bid meets target price).`
-* Auction will have **CREATED, ACTIVE, FINISHED** statuses.
+* Auction will have `CREATED, ACTIVE, FINISHED` statuses.
 * Newly created auction will have status CREATED, once any bid is attached to auction, status will change to ACTIVE.
 * If any bid is satisfying the target price of the auction, auction status will change to FINISHED.
 * If any higher amount bid exist, current bid will not go through.
-In that case service will respond with message **"Higher amount bid exist, please increase your bid amount".**
+In that case service will respond with message `Higher amount bid exist, please increase your bid amount".`
-* If any bid is matching target price of auction and no other bid has met the reserve price of the auction, then winiing bid will pay the bid amount.
+* If any bid is matching target price of auction and no other bid has met the reserve price of the auction, then winning bid will pay the bid amount.
-* If any bid is matching target price of auction and there are bids who has already met reserve price of the auction, then **higher price bid will win at second price auction.**
+* If any bid is matching target price of auction and there are bids who has already met reserve price of the auction, then `higher price bid will win at second price auction.`

 #### Implementation details :